Schools

 After completing the Form I-17 in SEVIS, but prior to submitting it, school officials must print, sign and scan the Form-17.
 Schools seeking initial certification with SEVP must also provide all required evidence at the same time they submit their initial petition update in SEVIS.
 Petitioners must ensure that all required documentation is ready at the time of filing the petition.
 Petitions belonging to schools that fail to submit evidence with their petition filing will be canceled.
 Failure to submit all of the required evidence for filing may also result in the cancelation of the petition.
 Once a petitioner completes the petition in SEVIS, they must then upload the scanned Form I-17 and supporting evidence into SEVIS.
 The evidence required for initial SEVP certification depends on the type of school and the school’s accreditation status.
 Refer to the checklists found in the Certification tab in the Schools and Programs section of ICE.gov/SEVP for more information about the minimum required evidence schools must submit.
 For step-by-step instructions on how to file an initial Form I-17 petition and upload the required evidence in SEVIS, please visit the SEVIS Help Hub.

-To get access to SEVIS and complete the online petition, register for a temporary user ID at egov.ice.gov/SEVIS.
+To get access to SEVIS and complete the online petition, register for a temporary user ID at https://sevis.ice.gov.
 After submitting a Form I-17 to SEVP, school officials are unable to amend any data on the petition or SEVIS school information until its adjudication.
 Carefully cross-check the entire petition for completeness and accuracy prior to submission.

 If changes occur in the information collected for the petition during adjudication, school officials should report them immediately to SEVP.
 SEVP will determine if the changes are substantive.
 SEVP will not enter non-substantive changes until completion of the adjudication.
 SEVP may enter substantive changes if they might influence the adjudication.
 School officials should anticipate that substantive changes to an initial SEVP certification petition may significantly increase the time until completion of adjudication.